Veng97/ros_mujoco/README.md

 ## Development

 The development environment is integrated with VSCode.
 To use it simply open VSCode and run the task to open the workspace in the dev-container.

+## TODO

+The launch file relies on the 'simulation' exectuable that MuJoCo builds by default.
+That only supports launching with a GUI.
+To support headless simulation, we need to create a custom executable that supports the same arguments for plugins.